 Beliefs about women’s supposed orgasms with a lover are based on a mix of anatomy and stimulation techniques that men provide.
-Achieving orgasm depends on massaging the sex organ all the way to orgasm.
-Women clearly mistake emotional sensations for orgasm with a lover.
+Achieving orgasm depends on being able to stimulate the sex organ continuously.
 Kinsey concluded that masturbation was not only the quickest way for a woman to orgasm (4 minutes on average) but also the most reliable way (95% success rate).
 Women’s masturbatory activities provided the clearest evidence for female orgasm.
-Kinsey found that only 20% of women masturbated regularly.
+Kinsey found that 20% of women masturbated regularly.
+Women clearly mistake emotional sensations for orgasm with a lover.
 So his work indicates that around 20% of women may be capable of orgasm.